Xinyu-Wu-0000/Mini_Cluster_Manager/README.md

 ## IIII.
 Task2

-In task2, the Cluster Manager will generate a dataset (100000 random float numbers) and save it to shared data volume `data/data.csv`, then excecute parallel data processing code in 4 containers asynchronously.
+In task2, the Cluster Manager will generate a dataset (100000 random float numbers) and save it to shared data volume `data/data.csv`, then execute parallel data processing code in 4 containers asynchronously.
 Each container will processing 1/4 of the total data according to the `idx` parameter passed to it.

 ### 1) command help